 Ask your guide to show you where Nelson Mandela, Indira Gandhi, Francois Mitterrand and British royals have planted trees.

 Their diameter can reach 3 meters!
-They give birth to a white flower which turns pink/violet the following day and sinks to the bottom of the pond on the third day where it will develop into a seed capsule containing about 500 seeds.
+They give birth to a white flower which turns pink/violet the following day.
+The flower sinks to the bottom of the pond on the third day.
+It will develop into a seed capsule containing about 500 seeds.

 Giant waterlilies - a favourite attraction

 Le 'new' chateau Mon Plaisir was built by the British in 1823 to house the garden’s intendant.
 It was also used as a quarantine during the cholera epidemic a few years later.
 The ‘castle’ appears to have been built on the spot where the French governor Mahe de Labourdonnais had his home.

 A replica right in the botanical garden of Mauritius!
 Sugarcane was inserted between the white vertical cylinders you see on the left.
 These were drawn by oxen walking in a circle.

 The cane juice was then carried to a set of five cauldrons located under the straw roof, filtered, cooked to a caramel consistency and set into molds made of wood.